stanwood/handbook/README.md

 - Key result 2: Responded to client mails 100% within 1 workday.
 Measured via Hubspot stats.
 - Key result 3: For all active clients the PMs fill out a form in Hubspot once a week to answer: Did you update the client about: budget, about blocker, about progress?

+## Platform OKRs

+### Web OKRs

+#### Objective 1: Build an eight A-level dev rooster

+- Key result 1: Performance rating of 2 for everyone
+- Key result 2: Eight developers on October 1st

+#### Objective 2: Reliability & Quality

+- Key result 1: Less than 10% of tickets left in the backlog for a sprint on Friday 02:00 (past QA)
+- Key result 2: Less than 1% of all tickets are major production and client reported bugs

+### Objective 3: Profitability

+- Key result 1: More than 40% platform profit margin

 # Responsibilities

 ## General